Subgraph counts for dense random graphs with specified degrees

-Xiao et~al.~\cite{XYWR2008} obtained a result overlapping the last part of Corollary~\ref{induced-corollary} for the case that~$H$ has constant size and regular $\dvec = (d,\ldots, d)$ with~$d=o(n)$.
-The relationship between the two random graph models $\Gd$ and $\calG(n,\lambda)$ was also studied by Krivelevich et~al., who established concentration near the mean when $r = O(1)$ and $\dvec=(n/2,\ldots,n/2)$, see \cite[Corollary 2.11]{KSVW}.\ The following includes their result as a special case.
+Xiao, Yan, Wu and Ren~\cite{XYWR2008} obtained a result overlapping the last part of Corollary~\ref{induced-corollary} for the case that~$H$ has constant size and regular $\dvec = (d,\ldots, d)$ with~$d=o(n)$.
+The relationship between the two random graph models $\Gd$ and $\calG(n,\lambda)$ was also studied by Krivelevich, Sudakov, Vu and Wormald, who established concentration near the mean when $r = O(1)$ and $\dvec=(n/2,\ldots,n/2)$, see \cite[Corollary 2.11]{KSVW}.\ The following includes their result as a special case.